 And for anyone wondering, I didn’t get him sacked, The Northern Light didn’t get him sacked, a combination of very large numbers of Aberdeen supporters protesting after games where fewer and fewer were turning up to the actual matches, plus far more importantly Jim Dolan in The Press and Journal (the only place for Afc info back then) took him apart in a quite brilliant, and deserving take down after what would become his final game.
 But ultimately he was sacked at Aberdeen, just like at most of his jobs as he was a shit manager.

 I met The Northern Light team collectively maybe three times.
 I hadn’t intended meeting them, anonymity suited my personality.
-A weird coincidence while contributing, of Bob Harper teaching me figure drawing at the College of Commerce night classes, (Bob wrote the brilliant diary, and contributed fabulous illustrations, The Bob Harper artist – in the few weeks he taught me, easily the best teacher I ever had, a real renaissance man) meant I turned up to a Northern Light all you can drink buffet night out.
+A weird coincidence while contributing, of Bob Harper teaching me figure drawing at the College of Commerce night classes, (Bob wrote the brilliant diary, and contributed fabulous illustrations, The Bob Harper artist, a real renaissance man) meant I turned up to a Northern Light all you can drink buffet night out.
 A young, innocent, alcohol lightweight, with no social skills, I hadn’t thought it through.
 You live, you learn, you forget after a bit, then do it all again…

 The art department was sensational and I was incredibly lucky to ever get in, but it was a horrible process, not knowing what would get used, how it would get used.
 It was exactly the same process contributing to the P&J, The Absolute Game and later When Saturday Comes.
 I found the process so difficult to deal with in the end I had to stop doing it.